What Is Making My Electricians Look Like Dodgy Tradesmen?

 You wouldn’t be using a tool that causes you so many headaches in your electrical work, right?
 So instead of the aforementioned scenario, your technicians could be using digital tools to generate formal quotes on the spot, via their phone, then email it for instant approval via digital signature.
 Similarly, an invoice could be going out automatically when a job is marked as done.

 No wonder customers are put off: delays tarnish reputations and turn 5-star reviews of excellent electrical work into 2-star disappointments.
+At the same time, if you have automated this task but are still no seeing results, maybe you’re making one of these mistakes?

 The Takeaway on Dodgy Tradesmen